 Before deciding on a car insurance company, request a quote for the next level of coverage.

 During my search, I noticed that some companies offer a very competitive rate on the minimum level of coverage but later charge significantly more than competitors if you want a higher level of coverage.

 Many insurance companies offer discounts on their car insurance policies.
 Some of the special discounts make a lot of sense – individuals with a clean driving record or vehicles with anti-theft devices pose less risk to an insurance company.

 Other discounts aren’t vehicle-related at all.
 You may be able to find a discount for earning good grades, serving in the military, or being a member of a professional or fraternal organization.

 Don’t get too focused on searching for discounts, though.
 The most effective way to reduce the cost of your auto insurance will be to shop around and understand the right level of coverage for your needs.

 Although I originally started searching for car insurance quotes online to lower my monthly expenses, I ultimately ended up with a policy similar in price to my original one but with much better coverage.

-I decided this approach provided the best car insurance situation for me – your mileage may vary.
+I decided this approach provided the best car insurance situation for me and my financial values – your mileage may vary.
 (I know, I know…)